DinkyBalls.

 Where DinkyBalls Came From.

 DinkyBalls did not come from a brainstorm.
-It came from standing courtside and noticing people.
+It came from standing courtside and watching people.

 What DinkyBalls Is.